mootools/mootools-more/Docs/Drag/Drag.Move.md

 * container  - (*element*) If an Element is passed, drag will be limited to the passed Element's size and position.
 * droppables - (*array*) The Elements that the draggable can drop into.
 The class's drop, enter, and leave events will be fired in conjunction with interaction with one of these elements.
+* precalculate - (*boolean*; defaults to *false*) If *true*, the class will calculate the locations and dimensions of the droppables which will increase performance.
+If the droppables are likely to change shape, size, or location it is best to leave this as *false*.

 ### Events: